michaelcuneo/fastlab-regain/README.md

 > Refer to each readme in each repo for installation instructions.

+The only active project right now is regain-2024, so workspaces is only set to `packages/regain-2024`.
+Edit package.json and add extra workspaces to work on more.

 ## License

 This software is not free, all IP is owned by FASTlab, The University of Newcastle and external stakeholder collaborators.